Fausto-Korpsvart/Gruvbox-GTK-Theme/README.md

 | Theme-Name-BL-LB     | Theme `Borderless` decoration and `Legacy Buttons` in windows  |
 | Theme-Name-BL-GS     | Theme `Borderless` decoration for `Gnome Shell`                |

-### Looking for other themes with Neovim colour schemes?
+## More Themes with Neovim colour schemes?

 | Neovim Colorschemes for GTK   | GitHub                                                              | Pling                                       |
 | ----------------------------- | ------------------------------------------------------------------- | ------------------------------------------- |